Georgia Bulldogs Logo

 Georgia Bulldogs Logo 1945

-In this version of the Georgia Bulldogs logo, the dog is depicted in the same assertive and intimidating pose as before, yet with a completely different style.
-The style has drastically changed for the better: the bulldog no longer looks cartoonish, as it is drawn with a thin black outline, cleanly and smoothly.
+In this version of the Georgia Bulldogs logo, the dog is depicted in the same assertive, intimidating pose as before, yet in a completely different style.
+The style has drastically improved: the bulldog no longer looks cartoonish; it is drawn with a thin black outline, cleanly and smoothly.
 Other changes were also made:

 • shadows on the dog’s body were removed;